Khajuraho "the Temples of Love": There

 use by yogis.
 In the 1830s the temples were thus rediscovered by the global

-The walls of the Khajuraho temples are richly decorated with elaborately carved sculptures.
+The Khajuraho temples are luxuriantly decorated with intricately carved sculptures.

-Although temples of Khajuraho are renowned for their "porno" art,
+Although temples of Khajuraho are renowned for their "Kamasutra" sculptures,

-sexual themes occupy less than 10% of the temples art.
+sexual themes occupy less than 10% of the temples sculpture.

 The art themes cover numerous